But go, and say to his disciples and to Peter ‘He is going before you into Galilee; there you will see him, as he told you.’”

 an everyday still available

-for you and more than you
+for you and more than youthe dead have been buried

 you are to unearth the living

-to trust rising together
+to trust rising togetheryou have said thanks

 now comes living yes